DigiCipher 2

 DigiCipher 2, or simply DCII, is a proprietary standard format of digital signal transmission and it doubles as an encryption standard with MPEG-2/MPEG-4 signal video compression used on many communications satellite television and audio signals.
 The DCII standard was originally developed in 1997 by General Instrument, which then became the Home and Network Mobility division of Motorola, then bought by Google in Aug 2011, and lastly became the Home portion of the division to Arris.

 The original attempt for a North American digital signal encryption and compression standard was DigiCipher 1, which was used most notably in the now-defunct PrimeStar medium-power direct broadcast satellite (DBS) system during the early 1990s.
 The DCII standard predates wide acceptance of DVB-based digital terrestrial television compression (although not cable or satellite DVB) and therefore is incompatible with the DVB standard.

-Approximately 70% of newer first-generation digital cable networks in North America use the 4DTV/DigiCipher 2 format.
+Approximately 70% of first-generation digital cable networks in North America use the 4DTV/DigiCipher 2 format.
 The use of DCII is most prevalent in North American digital cable television set-top boxes.
 DCII is also used on Motorola's 4DTV digital satellite television tuner and Shaw Direct's DBS receiver.

 The DigiCipher 2 encryption standard was reverse engineered in 2016.